ebejmo/js2/README.md

 ## Known Issues
 While the code is functional, it is a work in progress and big improvements can still be made.

+## Planning
+A [Trello board](https://trello.com/b/n4alWoWV/javascript2) was used to plan this project.

 ## Feedback
 I appreciate any feedback you may have on the project.
 Please feel free to comment on the forum or create an issue in the GitHub repository.